sigstore/docs/content/en/index.md

 <img src="/sigstore_overview_v2.jpg" class="light-img" width="1280" height="640" alt=""/>

-**backed by transparency log technologies. sigstore empowers software developers to securely sign software artifacts such as release files, container images, binaries, bill of material manifests and more.
+**sigstore empowers software developers to securely sign software artifacts such as release files, container images, binaries, bill of material manifests and more.
 Signing materials are then stored in a tamper-resistant public log.**

-It’s free to use for all developers and software providers, with sigstore’s code and operation tooling being 100% open source, and everything maintained and developed by the sigstore community.
+It’s free to use for all developers and software providers, with sigstore’s code and operational tooling being 100% open source, and everything maintained and developed by the sigstore community.

 ## How sigstore works

-sdfsdfsdgdsgd
+Using Fulcio, sigstore requests a certificate from our root Certificate Authority (CA).
+This checks you are who you say you are using OpenID Connect, which looks at your email address to prove you’re the author.
+Fulcio grants a time-stamped certificate, a way to say you’re signed in and that it’s you.

+You don’t have to do anything with keys yourself, and sigstore never obtains your private key.
+The public key that Cosign creates gets bound to your certificate, and the signing details get stored in sigstore’s trust root, the deeper layer of keys and trustees and what we use to check authenticity.

+Your certificate then comes back to sigstore, where sigstore exchanges keys, asserts your identity and signs everything off.
+The signature contains the hash itself, public key, signature content and the time stamp.
+This all gets uploaded to a Rekor transparency log, so anyone can check that what you’ve put out there went through all the checks needed to be authentic.

 ## Software supply chain security